-More than 40 million Americans live in households that are food insecure, which means that they don’t have the resources to regularly acquire nutritious, safe food.
-Food banks are almost always in need of nonperishable food items, but most people only turn their attention to feeding hungry people around holidays like Thanksgiving and Christmas.
+More than 34 million Americans live in households that are food insecure, which means they don’t have the resources to regularly acquire nutritious, safe food.
+Food banks are almost always in need of nonperishable food items, but most people only turn their attention to feeding the hungry around holidays like Thanksgiving and Christmas.
 Although it’s great to donate cans of soup and boxes of pasta to a food bank, there’s a lot more you can do to make a difference.
 Here are 12 ways you can help your local food bank.

 Committing a few hours a month to volunteer at your local food bank can be a huge boon to an organization that’s probably understaffed and working with a limited budget.
 Food banks need volunteers to sort donations, stock shelves, prepare meals, serve food, and deliver care packages.
 Your local food bank may also need volunteers to do bookkeeping or online work, so be sure to inquire about their additional needs if you have any specialty skills that you think might be of service.

 2. Host a pantry donation party.

 Fall is a time for family parties and get-togethers with friends, so why not host a party with a theme that focuses on donating to the hungry?
 When you invite loved ones over to your house, tell them to bring a few nonperishable food items.
 Besides chatting and eating, your friends and family will be doing good for people in need.
 After the party, bring all the items you collected to your local food bank.

 3. Give money.